199507284711/PD-GTSN/README.md

 ## Prerequisites
 The code is built with following libraries:

-PyTorch 1.0 or higher
+·PyTorch 1.0 or higher
-TensorboardX
+·TensorboardX
-scikit-learn
+·scikit-learn
-tqdm
+·tqdm